David L. Bazelon: Influencing the United States Supreme Court

 Bazelon was for decades the senior judge on the United States Court of Appeals for the District of Columbia Circuit, and a close associate of Justice William J. Brennan Jr., whom he had met in 1956.
 Justice William O. Douglas and President Lyndon B. Johnson would be their sometime companions on trips to baseball games.

 Bazelon served with Warren E. Burger on the D.C.
 Circuit for over a decade, and the two grew to be not just professional rivals, but personal enemies as well.

-The Washington Post would note in 1981 that during the Warren Court era, lawyers who wanted a Bazelon opinion upheld would do well to mention the judge's name as many times as possible in their briefs...
+The Washington Post observed in 1981 that during the Warren Court era, lawyers who wanted a Bazelon opinion upheld would do well to mention the judge's name as many times as possible in their briefs...
 "One mention of this name was worth 100 pages of legal research."

 Bazelon became a primary source of Justice Brennan's law clerks.